-I’m interested in sustainability in all facets: energy, resources, and collaboration and community building especially with people in developing countries.
+I’m interested in sustainability in all facets: energy, resources, equity, and collaboration and community building especially with people in developing countries.
 In what I see as an imminent transition in energy, resources, and information, I am interested in both the technologies and the related societal transitions.
 I transitioned to sustainability research from nanotechnology in 2006 due to a realization after I purchased a house for the first time: that I would now hold myself accountable for the way I live.
-The changes to our house and lifestyle make our home a laboratory, documented in this video.
+The changes to our house and lifestyle make our home a laboratory, documented in this video and this .
 Subsequently, I took sabbatical in the Energy and Resources Group at UC, Berkeley.
 Besides physics, I teach classes on Appropriate Technology, and Energy, Society, and the Environment.
-Taught via online videos, all my course content freely available on my .
+My classes are “flipped” with all instruction from online videos, freely available on my .

-Our research team develops radically inexpensive DDS (Direct DC Solar): using DC electricity directly from solar panels.
+Our research team develops (Direct DC Solar): using DC electricity directly from solar panels.
 Simple “Moore’s Law” extrapolation of the well-established price decrease of both photovoltaic (PV) panels and integrated circuits will render these technologies essentially free.
 Already the cost of PV panels is a small portion of the cost related to PV deployment.
-How will free solar electricity and processors affect the way we use energy?
-I anticipate emergence of off grid direct DC power use, especially in but not limited to where there is no reliable grid electricity.
-Additionally, energy production, distribution, and use will become more diversified with hybrid grid/off-grid electricity systems that make use of solar electricity when the sun shines.
-I am working with research students to consider implementations at , on campus, At the (where I am a board member), and at the (where I am the projects facilitator) and with partners in communities lacking electrical infrastructure..
+How will free solar electricity and micro processing affect the way we use energy?
+My students and I work with these and other energy/environmental/society questions with implementations at my home, on campus, at the (where I am the projects facilitator) and with partners in communities lacking electrical infrastructure..

 I am also exploring an alternative way to teach physics classes, and in particular for introductory mechanics where I have invoked what I call “Parallel Pedagogy” (where concepts are developed simultaneously) in a flipped classroom methodology based on video lectures.
 I describe the learning style in in The Physics Teacher and in this .
-All my materials for the class can be accessed via my and have published in The Physics Teacher.
-Most specifically, the learning model is described in this .
+All my materials for the class can be accessed via my .
 I’ve also developed a video curriculum for , a class I’ve directed since 2007.
 These classes and the websites are under continual development, and I’m happy to communicate with interested instructors.